 Understanding multiples is essential not just for basic math but also for more advanced concepts.
-When we explore what it means for a number to be a multiple of 2, we delve into the fundamental building blocks of arithmetic and number theory.
+When we explore what it means for a number to be a multiple of 2, we dig into the fundamental building blocks of arithmetic and number theory.
 This concept is crucial in various fields, from computer science to finance, and mastering it can greatly improve our quantitative reasoning skills.
 So, what exactly is a multiple of 2, and why is it so important?

 Defining Multiples of 2